rrazban/proteomevis/README.md

 # ProteomeVis

-ProteomeVis is written in the Django web framework.
-The structure of this web app follows Django guidelines.
+ProteomeVis is a web app for visualizing protein properties from structure to sequence and from individual protein to its effect in the cell.
+The web app is written in the Django web framework.

-To deploy the web app locally:
+To deploy the web app locally as seen publicly at [http://proteomevis.chem.harvard.edu](http://proteomevis.chem.harvard.edu) :

 1. `./install.sh`
 	* installs Python dependencies